-The proposed model fully taps the potential of prior knowledge in terms of exemplars and strategy sequence and then utilizes a latent variable to model the one-to-many relationship of strategy.
+The proposed model fully taps the potential of prior knowledge in terms of exemplars and strategy sequence instead of external knowledge, and then utilizes a latent variable to model the one-to-many relationship of strategy.
 Furthermore, we introduce a memory schema to incorporate the encoded knowledge into decoder.
-Experiment results on benchmark dataset~(i.e., ESConv) show that our PoKE outperforms existing baselines on both automatic evaluation and human evaluation.
+Experiment results on benchmark dataset show that our PoKE outperforms existing baselines on both automatic evaluation and human evaluation.
+Compared with the model using external knowledge, PoKE still can make a slight improvement in some metrics.
 Further experiments prove that abundant prior knowledge is conducive to high-quality emotional support, and a well-learned latent variable is critical to the diversity of generations.

 \ccsdesc[500]{Computing methodologies~Discourse, dialogue and pragmatics} \ccsdesc[500]{Information systems~Sentiment analysis}

 \keywords{dialogue system, emotional support conversation, prior knowledge, latent variable}